 Perhaps the best marketing approach to building relationships with people is by leveraging the social media influencers.
 They are the go-to audience for promotion, since these are the people who have established an online presence and credibility in a specific area of expertise.

-Which means that they have numerous connections and can help you raise your brand awareness.
+This means that they have numerous connections and can help you raise your personal brand awareness.

 According to Forbes, you can “invest in micro-influencers in your niche or big-budget large-scale influencers.”